Nuclear Engineering Technology

 Skills for Nuclear Engineering Tech Majors

-nuclear engineering tech majors are found most commonly in careers in which the following skills are important:
+A major in nuclear engineering tech prepares you for careers in which the following skill-sets are crucial:

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.